 Can I Go to the Fiumicino Airport with my Public Transport Ticket?

-If you prefer a direct transfer to your hotel, you can use the services of a private driver.
+If you prefer a direct transfer from Fiumicino Airport to your hotel in Rome, you can use the services of a private driver.
 This option is more expensive but gives peace of mind.
 See below for different options.

 You need to validate your ticket when use public transport in Rome.
 In the metro, this happens automatically as soon you pass the barrier.
 On the back of your ticket, the turnstile will print the hour, date and expiry time of your ticket.
 (Look for “scadenza” which means deadline.)

 On the buses or tram, you need to validate your ticket yourself at the small machine which will be attached to a post at the bus or tram stop.
 Be careful!
-If you don’t validate your ticket, you can be fined 150 Euros!
+If you don’t validate your ticket, you will be fined!

 For more information about Rome and to know everything about the best experiences/attractions to visit, read our helpful article about Is Rome Worth Visiting?
 21 Reasons to Visit Rome.